Aba-Network/aba-blockchain/README.md

 ## About aba-blockchain repository

 aba-blockchain is based on chia-blockchain from Chia Network Inc., licensed under the Apache 2.0 license.
-The Aba team is not affiliated with Chia Network Inc.
+The Aba team is not affiliated with Chia Network Inc. The current version of aba-blockchain is up to date w/ chia-blockchain version 2.1.4.